ZachWWalden/HdlMicroProcessor/README.md

 33. Halt - HLT <br>
 	This instruction halts the processor.
 Only a reset or interrupt can restore the cpu to operation.
 The effective cycle latency is 1 Cycle. <br>

+### Errata
+In the case of instructions that require two register operands, if each of the two instructions preceding it have exactly 1 unique dependency for the originally mentioned instruction, the hazard detection and forwarding units will not detect the hazard and thus the chance for incorrect execution is almost guaranteed unless two NOPS are inserted between the final dependent instruction and the two preceding hazardous writes.

+	Any pointer increment or decrement does not take effect until the next cycle.
+Thus, it is advised that the programmer not write sequential memory instructions with increments on the same pointer.
+They should either add a single NOP, or, if they can perform interleaving of independent memory accesses.3.36.1 Stack Pointer Low (SPL)

+It should be noted that is the CPU were to interrupt between any instruction that affects the flags and an instuction that uses those results, upon return from that interrupt, correct program execution would be lost. <br>

 ### Register Descriptions
+Each list number represents the described register's address in the SFR File <br>
 1. Stack Pointer Low (SPL) <br>
 Low byte of the 16-Bit stack pointer. <br>
 2. Stack Pointer High (SPH) <br>